 Long-distance trails hold an appeal because they offer the opportunity to step away from the stresses of everyday life for extended periods.
 Numerous books have been written about hikes along famous long-distance trails such as Bill Bryson’s “A Walk in the Woods” about the Appalachian Trail and the Cheryl Strayed’s “Wild: From Lost to Found on the Pacific Crest Trail,” and many people dream of being able to get away from it all and lose themselves in nature for more than a few hours.

-While the Cumberland Trail currently has breaks in it forcing hikers to be ferried by car from the end of one section to the beginning of the next, Jones says there are a couple of 30-mile sections and a 50-mile stretch from Lafayette to Frozen Head State Park that provide extended hiking opportunities.
+While the Cumberland Trail currently has breaks in it forcing hikers to be ferried by car from the end of one section to the beginning of the next, Jones says there are a couple of 30-mile sections and a 50-mile stretch from Lafollette to Frozen Head State Park that provide extended hiking opportunities.
 A real-time, interactive map of completed sections is available on the park’s website.

 Each segment of the trail is natural surface — no concrete or pavement — and is rated either moderate or difficult.